GeomorphOnline/GeomorphOnline.github.io/_pages/schedule.md

 [Wikipedia article updates in response to comments](/final/wikipedia/)

-## Week 15: Final project presentations
+## Week 15: Aeolian, Planetary, and An eye for the landscape (Wrap-up)

 ***Dec.
 14th***